bonitasoft/bonita-labs-doc/md/installation_guide.md

 #### Using the deployer

 This method is the recommended way.
-Use command below, you will be prompted for required parameters
+Use the command below, you will be prompted for required parameters

 ```shell
 ./bonita-ici deploy